jayrcausal/Essential3CRL/README.md

 <hr>

-We hope these materials can speed up your study and "reinforce" your understanding of causality, counterfactuals, and demain adaptation.
+We hope these materials can speed up your study and "reinforce" your understanding of causality, counterfactuals, and domain adaptation.
 Because my central interest is counterfactual learning and bandit-based recommendation system, this document might not be a thorough reflection of anything you have seen in the causal world.
 Advice and commentes are welcome.
 Thank you for your interest in causal inference.

 Topics will include: